tonymphomilanzi/weatherly/README.md

 -- Location auto-detection via geolocation

 -- Graph view for forecast trends

+-- Credits
+Made with ❤️ by Tony Milanzi
+UI inspired by modern design trends and a love for the weather

 ## License
 This project is licensed under the MIT License.